jcoona/CodingTestProgrammingTermItem/README.md

 ## Requirements:

-Display Items should be fetched from the app’s repository class and displayed to the user
+Display Items should be fetched from the app’s repository class and displayed to the user.

-While items are being fetched, a loading indicator should replace the text inside the button on screen
+While items are being fetched, a loading indicator should replace the text inside the button on screen.

-Display items should be displayed with red text
+Display items should be displayed with red text.

-Clicking on Open Dialog should open an Alert Dialog
+Clicking on Open Dialog should open an Alert Dialog.

-* Clicking Confirm should reverse the order of the items on screen and re-display them
+* Clicking Confirm should reverse the order of the items on screen and re-display them.

-* Clicking Cancel should display a Toast message to the user confirming they canceled the dialog
+* Clicking Cancel should display a Toast message to the user confirming they canceled the dialog.

-A Composable Preview should be created for each state the user can experience
+A Composable Preview should be created for each state the user can experience.

 Unit Tests should be created for applicable classes (just create the shells, no need to get passing tests)